 Works co-operatively with others to get things done, willingly giving help and support to colleagues.
-Is approachable, developing positive working relationships.
-Explains things well, focusing on the key points and talking to people using language they understand.
+Is approachable, developing positive working relationships and a good team spirit.
+Explains things well, ensuring instructions are understood and talks to people using language they understand.
 Listens carefully and asks questions to clarify understanding, expressing own views positively and constructively.
-Persuades people by stressing the benefits of a particular approach, keeps them informed of progress and manages their expectations.
+Persuades people by stressing the benefits of a particular approach, keeping them informed of progress and managing their expectations.
 Is courteous, polite and considerate, showing empathy and compassion.
 Deals with people as individuals and addresses their specific needs and concerns.
 Treats people with respect and dignity, dealing with them fairly and without prejudice regardless of their background or circumstances.